 Identifying Descriptions Characterizing Facilitated Diffusion

-To accurately classify descriptions as characterizing facilitated diffusion, it is essential to evaluate them against the core characteristics outlined above.
+To accurately classify descriptions as characterizing facilitated diffusion, You really need to evaluate them against the core characteristics outlined above.
 The following scenarios and examples illustrate how to identify facilitated diffusion:

 Scenario 1: Glucose Transport in Red Blood Cells